covibui/buissereth_portfolio/src/data/projects/work/automotive-poc.md

 displayOrder: 1
 projectType: 'ux'
 title: 'POC Service Experience Vision'
-description: 'To envision a solution for automotive technicians to have an assistive technology for daily tasks and inspections.'
+description: 'Creating a proof of concept for an experimental voice user interface (VUI) to envision a solution for automotive technicians to have an assistive technology for daily tasks and inspections.'
 thumb: 'project-cover.jpg'
 hero:
   file: 'project-cover.jpg'